if writer is synonymous with loner

 Princess McDowell is unsure what’s meant for her down the road.
 “I’m not very good at future,” she said.
 “I’ve tried to get better at future by thinking short-term, but I don’t know where I’d be.”

 Right now she’s writing her first novel—a young adult story that features characters of color who deal with mental illness while battling a dystopian society.
 She’s world building.

 Princess has performed on street corners and living rooms, open mics and parking lots.
 She’ll tell you she just enjoys the opportunity to read her poetry, to listen to other people read theirs, to fellowship and mingle with people she might not otherwise meet.

 Princess released her first album of poetry entitled Not A Storybook <3, an a cappella album filled with some of her earlier work.
 She also self-published a chapbook called faith move muscle.
 In 2013, she competed in her first national poetry competitions, including the Women of the World Poetry Slam and the National Poetry Slam Championships as a member of the 2013 Dallas Poetry Slam Team.

 But big things don’t matter as much to her.

 She’d rather talk about what she’s inspired by, which is mostly the love we give and show to each other.
 She describes her poetry as her life wrapped in metaphors.
 Her favorite poets are usually authors and friends, or authors she wishes could be friends, or friends who would be great authors.

-Princess’ poetry can be read at soulfulpoeticlicense.blogspot.com, or check out released tracks on BandCamp and SoundCloud.
+Princess’ poetry can be found on soulfulpoeticlicense.blogspot.com, BandCamp, or SoundCloud.